 Professional Development Score

-Sears rates % lower than Walmart on Team Culture Ratings vs Walmart Ratings based on looking at 20007 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Are your company's meetings effective?" and "Do you look forward to interacting with your coworkers?".
+Sears rates % lower than Walmart on Team Culture Ratings vs Walmart Ratings based on looking at 20043 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Does Your Boss Hurt Your Company Culture?" and "What are some of the best things about your team?".

-Sears rates % lower than Walmart on Sentiment Culture Ratings vs Walmart Ratings based on looking at 22696 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Are you typically excited about going to work each day?" and "What do you like best about your company?".
+Sears rates % lower than Walmart on Sentiment Culture Ratings vs Walmart Ratings based on looking at 22758 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What would you most like to see improved at your company?" and "Are you typically excited about going to work each day?".